swing-left/se-take-home-test/README.md

 ## Swing Left Frontend Test

 The frontend test can be taken in CodeSandbox.
 The link to the frontend test [can be found here](https://codesandbox.io/s/swing-left-frontend-take-home-test-zkhz7?file=/README.md).
 Please fork the sandbox and send the link to [patrick@swingleft.org](mailto:patrick@swingleft.org) upon completion.
+If you find CodeSandbox to be inhibiting, please zip your project and send it to [patrick@swingleft.org](mailto:patrick@swingleft.org) and include any neccessary instructions for running the project locally in the README.

 ## Swing Left Backend Test